Nur Ayesha, a 30-year-old mother of two, recounts to a CNN reporter the day that her nightmare became a harsh reality:

-When my uncle Anshuman Ghai, head of Iceberg Holdings– an asset management company based in Yangon– was interviewed, he revealed the general consensus of how the Burmese feel.
-While Ghai is not Burmese, he has been living in Myanmar for almost seven years now, so he is knowledgeable of the country’s feelings.
+When my uncle, a Yangon resident who wishes to remain anonymous, was interviewed, he revealed the general consensus of how the Burmese feel.
+While he is not Burmese, he has been living in Myanmar for almost seven years now, so he is knowledgeable of the country’s feelings.

 There’s no one in the entire country of Myanmar who would stand up for the Rohingya.

 He revealed that the press in Myanmar is one-sided, controlled by the military, and every day an article is published berating the Rohingya regardless of whether any conflict has occurred or not.
 He claimed that “it’s basically propaganda to an extent.”
 He also admitted that his company cannot hire anyone who is either Rohingya or is of Rohingya descent due to the backlash the company would receive.
 My uncle then went on to say that he agrees with the United Nations who have declared it as genocide and that there’s no one in the entire country of Myanmar who would stand up for the Rohingya.
 He believes that the real issue is the fact that the Rohingya are Muslim and not Buddhist like the rest of the population.